bahrus/xtal-method/README.md

 </xtal-method>
 ```

-## Syntax Notes
+## Syntax Shenanigans

 It is highly desired that the contents of the script tag not be processed by the browser before being manipulated by the \<xtal-method\> as it is a waste of processing and a potential source of unintended side effects (like introducing a bunch of global variables).
 There are a number of ways this can be done, with the pro's and con's listed below:

 1. Wrap the script tag inside a template tag.  \<xtal-method\> supports this.
-It is probably my preferred approach, except for one major stumbling block:  It appears that my favorite Polymer component, \<dom-bind\>, purges tags it perceives to be active script tags, even if they are inside a template wrapper.
+It is probably my preferred approach, except for one major stumbling block:  It appears that my favorite Polymer component, \<dom-bind\>, purges tags it perceives to be active script tags, if they are inside a template wrapper.
 Don't quote me on this, this is simply what I've observed via trial and error.
-As the demo relies heavily on dom-bind (so the entire demo can be declarative), this immediately posed a problem, which is why the following alternatives are listed.
+As the demo relies heavily on dom-bind (so the entire demo can be declarative-ish), this immediately posed a problem, which is why the following alternatives are listed (and used in the demo).
 2. Give the script tag attribute *type* a value no one has heard of, like type="text/lit-html".
 No need for the template wrapper, then.  \<xtal-method\> also supports this.
 The problem is that VS Code stops providing syntax highlighting / basic linting when doing this.
 But it works with a high degree of confidence.
-3. Give the script tag attribute *type* a value that the browser will (hopefully) not recognize as JavaScript, but your favorite editor is fooled into thinking it is JavaScript.
+3. Give the script tag attribute *type* a value that the browser will (hopefully) not recognize as JavaScript, but your favorite editor is fooled into thinking *is* JavaScript.
 For VS Code, such a value is (currently) type="module ish", which is shown above.
 I plan to try this out for a while in different browsers (as they start to support dynamic imports).
-Hopefully no one will bring this loophole to the VS Code editor's attention (shh!!!).
+Hopefully no one will bring this loophole to the VS Code team's attention (shh!!!).

 ### Boilerplate Busting